Individual CNE Activity

-An individual activity is an individual, organization or part of an organization, submitting an education activity for approval to provide continuing nursing education contact hours.
+An individual CNE activity is an individual, organization or part of an organization, submitting an education activity for approval to provide continuing nursing education contact hours.
 Following review and approval it may be repeated as often as desired during the two-year period of approval.
+Before starting the application please review the resources found at the end of this page.

 Changes to approved program

 If substantial changes are made to the program, it is considered a new program and the application process must be followed.
-Any previously approved provider directed, provider paced program converted to enduring material (e.g. a live course videoed and then posted electronically as enduring material) must undergo the review process as a new application.If during the approval period, changes are made to an approved program (agenda, speakers, etc.), it is required to notify CNA. (email@example.com)
+Any previously approved provider directed, provider paced program converted to enduring material (e.g. a live course videoed and then posted electronically as enduring material) must undergo the review process as a new application.If during the approval period, changes are made to an approved program (agenda, speakers, etc.), CNA is required to be notified.

 Types of Activities